Southport child-killer Axel Rudakubana pleads guilty on first day of trial

 The 18-year-old, of Banks, Lancashire, was due to stand trial at Liverpool Crown Court on Monday.

-The 18-year-old accused of killing three girls at a dance class in Southport has admitted the attack on the first day of his trial.
+The 18-year-old accused of killing three girls in a “meticulously planned rampage” at a dance class in Southport has pleaded guilty to the attack on the first day of his trial.

 Axel Rudakubana, of Banks, Lancashire, was to stand trial at Liverpool Crown Court on Monday charged with 16 offences, including three counts of murder.